microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Update-MgExternalConnectionSchema.md

 		}
 	)
 }
-Update-MgExternalConnectionSchema -ExternalConnectionId $externalConnectionId -BodyParameter $params
+Update-MgBetaExternalConnectionSchema -ExternalConnectionId $externalConnectionId -BodyParameter $params
 ```

-This example shows how to use the Update-MgExternalConnectionSchema Cmdlet.
+This example shows how to use the Update-MgBetaExternalConnectionSchema Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS